-Minimum Recommended System Requirements for PC Client
+Minimum Recommended System Requirements for Remote Client

-If you are going to use a PC to run Web-based System Manager in PC Client mode,
+If you are going to use a PC to run Web-based System Manager in Remote Client mode, your computer must have the following:

-- 60 MB of free disk space on the default drive for temporary use during the install procedure - 50 MB of free disk space on the drive you plan to use to install Web-based System Manager PC Client - · PC processor speed of at least 500 MHz - 256 MB of memory
+- Either the Windows (supported versions include NT, 2000, or XP) or the Linux (supported versions include Red Hat 7.2 or Red Hat 7.3) operating system - · 75 MB of free disk space on the default drive for temporary use during the install procedure - 75 MB of free disk space on the drive you plan to use to install Web-based System Manager Remote Client - 800 MHz CPU - 256 MB of memory, minimum, but 512 MB of memory is recommended

-Installation Requirements to Support PC Client Mode
+Installation Requirements to Support Remote Client Mode

-To install Web-based System Manager PC Client over a network, you must have the sysmgt.websm.webaccess fileset installed on at least one AIX systems.
-This fileset is installed automatically with the base operating system.
+To install Web-based System Manager Remote Client over a network, you must have the sysmgt.websm.webaccess file set installed on at least one AIX system.
+This file set is installed automatically with the base operating system.

-The machine used to install Web-based System Manager PC Client must be set-up as an HTTP Server.
+The machine used to install Web-based System Manager Remote Client must be set-up as an HTTP Server.
 This is done by installing and configuring the HTTP Server of your choice.
-The IBM HTTP Server is available on AIX 5.1 Expansion Pack.
+The IBM HTTP Server is available on the AIX 5.2 Expansion Pack.
 Use the /usr/websm/bin/configassist command to automatically configure the HTTP Server.